Why we need your data

 Ideally we would like to encourage:

-greater access: we are asking local records centres and national schemes and societies to encourage all recorders to allow their records to be put onto the NBN Gateway, giving us full access to the records but restricting public access if necessary.
+- greater access: we are asking Local Environmental Records Centres and national schemes and societies to encourage all recorders to allow their records to be put onto the NBN Gateway, giving us full access to the records but restricting public access if necessary.
 We rarely take records greater than 1km into consideration, as we can’t use them to inform a decision.

 Lastly a thank you to everyone who has given the Environment Agency access to their data via the NBN Gateway.
 We have a long history of supporting local record centres and national recording schemes, and we are indebted to them for enabling us to carry out the work we do that protects wildlife.
 We remain committed to supporting them in their work on data provision.